jeremytammik/tbc/a/1927_wallcrosssection.md

 ### WallCrossSection Renaming in the Revit 2022.1 API

-Breaking news fior the Revit development team:
+Breaking news from the Revit development team:

 ####<a name="2"></a> WallCrossSection versus WallCrossSectionDefinition